-Morocco is as geographically diverse as its cultural influences and the experiences it offers the traveller.
+Morocco is as geographically diverse as its cultural influences and the experiences it offers visitors.

 From the rugged mountainous interior to the vast expanses of the Sahara Desert and coastlines along both the Atlantic Ocean and the Mediterranean Sea, Morocco has such a diversity of landscapes to explore.